Thommil/homepage/content/post/learningopengl.md

     </div>
 </div>

-From there, graphics and especially 3D became the corner stone of game revolution, here is some games which were references at this time...
+From there, graphics and especially 3D became the corner stone of game revolution, here are some games which were graphical references...
 <div class="gallery">
     <div>
         <img src="/images/megarace.png" alt="Megarace - PC -  1993"/>